szaimen/NcVM-migration/README.md

-# NcVM-migration.sh
+# NcVM-migration
 A shell script for migrating the [NcVM](https://github.com/nextcloud/vm) between different Ubuntu Versions.

 **Please note:** You are free to run this script at your personal risk.
 I am not responsible for any damaged systems and will not provide any personal support.
 So please keep backups!

 ## How to run?
 Connect to your NcVM via ssh and run:
-`wget https://raw.githubusercontent.com/szaimen/NcVM-migration.sh/master/migration.sh && sudo bash migration.sh`
+`wget https://raw.githubusercontent.com/szaimen/NcVM-migration/master/migration.sh && sudo bash migration.sh`
 That's it!

 ## How does it work?